sabotrax/MiaPlayer/README.md

 ### Data transfer

-Audio data has to be transferred to the player before it can be played.
+Audio files have to be transferred to the player before they can be played.
 This can be done by simply copying data to /var/lib/mpd/music on the SD card or setting up Samba, NFS or scp for remote access.
 My preferred method is using SyncThing.
 It's a directory synchronization tool